I hear these statement so often from farmers and potential farm folks

 should only come once you know your breed standard and what

-to look for, and that is typically a few years down the road.
+to look for, and that is typically a few years down the road from the beginning.

-I once was one of those "cut corners to save a buck" people quite a few years ago,
+I once was one of those "cut corners to save a buck" people few years ago,

 so believe me when I tell you, save yourself a lot of time/money